 Benedictine University accepts cash, personal checks, money orders, Visa, MasterCard, American Express, and Discover.
-Students may view and pay their accounts online at ben.edu/MyBenU from any on-campus computer or access MyBenU via BenUConnect from off-campus.
-Instructions on how to make an online payment are found at ben.edu/MyBenU.
+Students may view and pay their accounts online at mybenu.ben.edu.
+Instructions on how to make an online payment are found at mybenu.ben.edu.